habitry/medium_posts/_1000words_leaderboards.md

 ### Provide feedback on meaningful standards

 Provide users with feedback on standards that meaningful to them, given their goals.
-Below an example from Google's Grasshopper.
+Below is an example from Google's Grasshopper.
 Users are being given feedback during onboarding.
 Specifically, it's telling users how to make a choice (autonomy support) and letting them feel good about making the choice (competence support).
-It also lets users know they are in the "right place", which also supports competence.
+It also helps users feel they are in the "right place", which supports competence.

 ![Grasshopper onboarding feedback](images/leaderboards/grasshopper.jpg)

 ### Provide multiple levels of feedback

-Provide users with multiple ways to assess their progress, but in the beginning focus mostly on process and performance feedback because those metrics are the most under user control, and therefore have the greatest potential to support user competence.
+Provide users with multiple ways to assess their progress.
+However, focus mostly on process and performance feedback because such metrics are the most under user control, and therefore have the greatest potential to support user competence.

 | |Process|Performance|Outcome|
 | ---: | :---: |:---:| :---:|